etorres-revature/Responsive_Portfolio/README.md

 #### HTML5

 <p align="justify">
-HTML 5 is a markup language used for structuring and presenting content on the World Wide Web.
+HTML5 is a markup language used for structuring and presenting content on the World Wide Web.
 The goals are to improve the language with support for the latest multimedia and other new features; to keep the language both easily readable by humans and consistently understood by computers and devices; and to remain backward compatible to older software.
 Many new symantic features are included.
 </p>

 HTML5 content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/HTML5).</a>